tigerinus/CarND-Vehicle-Detection/README.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

-(Write-up to be completed shortly...)
+(Write-up is yet to be completed...please checkout [the Jupyter notebook](./VehicleDetection.ipynb) for now.)

 Here's a [link to the test video result](./test_video_output.mp4)